-This Easy Italian Wedding Soup with frozen meatballs is only 4 WW points on my plan.
-You can click HERE to find out how many WW points it is on your personal plan.
+This Easy Italian Wedding Soup with frozen meatballs is only 4 WW points.

-Refrigeration: Store his homemade soup in a sealed container in the fridge for up to 3 days
+Refrigeration: Store leftover soup in an airtight container in the fridge for up to 3 days

-Freezing: Once cooled, freeze for up to 3 months in a freezer friendly sealed container.
+Freezing: Once cooled, freeze this homemade soup for up to 3 months in a freezer-friendly sealed container.

 👪 Serving Size